 The Texas Education Agency welcomes comments and questions concerning RDA data and assignments of LEA PLs.
-If an LEA determines that one or more 2024 RDA PL assignments were based on a data or a calculation error attributable to the TEA or one of the TEA's data contractors, the LEA should submit specific information about the error no later than 10 business days from the LEA unmasked confidential report release date, to the address below.
+If an LEA determines that one or more 2025 RDA PL assignments were based on a data or a calculation error attributable to the TEA or one of the TEA's data contractors, the LEA should submit specific information about the error no later than 10 business days from the LEA unmasked confidential report release date, to the address below.
 Requests based on disagreement with the RDA indicators, cut points, and methodologies adopted in rule or LEA data errors will not be considered.
+In addition, requests because of an LEA's data submission errors will not be considered during the 10-day window.

 Contact Information:

-Address Texas Education Agency Dept of Special Populations General
+Address Texas Education Agency Division of Special Populations Strategic Supports and Reporting 1701 North Congress Avenue Austin, Texas 78701-1494

-Supervision and Monitoring

-1701 North Congress Avenue Austin, Texas

-78701-1494

 Phone (512) 463-9414

-Email reviewandsupport@tea.texas.gov

-Other He Other Helpful Contact Information:
+Other Helpful Contact Information:

-Name Po 9704 erformance Based Monitoring Phone (512) 463- Name 9414 Emergent Bilingual Support Phone (512) 463-
+Name Pe erformance Reporting Name Emergent Bilingual Support

+Phone (512) 463- 9704 Phone (512) 463-9414

-Email PBM@tea.texas.gov Email EnglishLearnerSupport@tea.texas. gov
+Email pe erformance.reporting@tea.texas.gov Email EnglishLearnerSupport@tea.texas.gov

-Name H Phone (5 Email N ighly Mobile and At-Risk Student Programs 512) 463-9414 ot Available Name Email Special Education Phone (512) 463-9414 specialeducation@tea.texas.gov
+Name Hi ghly Mobile and At-Risk Student Programs Name Special Education

+Phone (5 12) 463-9414 Phone (512) 463-9414

+Email specialeducation@tea.texas.gov